WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 > ### Actions
 > ***Bite.*** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:* 4 (1d4+2) piercing damage, and the target must succeed on a DC 10 Constitution saving throw or take 2 (1d4) poison damage.

+> Could move foxe art here, together with a note, or use the space for the spider

 \pagebreakNum

 ___